sanrio00/portfolio-projects/Completed/Financial Statement Preprocessing & Analysis/README.md

 6. To reduce operating expenses, strategic investments in automating administrative processes (e.g. cloud-based solutions to reduce IT costs) can be worthwhile in the long run.

 ## Future updates
-uploading onto the cloud to simulate storing financial data onto a shareable environment creating a ETL pipeline with Apache Airflow to regularly automate the API requests year on year
+We plan to implement cloud storage on AWS S3 to simulate storing and sharing financial data in a collaborative environment.
+Additionally, we could also consider developing an ETL pipeline using Apache Airflow to automate API requests on a yearly basis to enable regular updates.